greysneakthief/Greys-Incense-Expanded/README.md

 - Better art for sage bundles.
 - Better art for essential oils.
 - Fixing the incense table, because I cannot seem to get it to work no matter how hard I try.
+- Patching for utilization of Epoch's art (to prevent redundancy errors)

 Next up -->
 - Incense art review and improvement.